Skip to main content

 1. The Boosted Burger

 Take, for example, a burger.
-Using a house-made black bean patty or a thick slab of marinated tofu instead of a commercial plant-based patty (like Impossible) drastically improves margins.
-It’s more creative, often more exciting to guests, and it appeals to the same plant-curious audience—just with better economics.
+Using a house-made black bean patty or a thick slab of marinated tofu instead of a commercial plant-based patty drastically improves margins.
+It’s more creative, more exciting to guests, and it appeals to the same plant-curious eaters, with better economics.

 2. Cashew Creamy

-Another great example is pasta.
+Now a pasta.
 Traditional Alfredo uses dairy cream, but a vegan version made with cashew cream offers comparable richness with added benefits.
-While cashews can cost more than cream per pound, they:
+While cashews can cost more than cream per pound, they also:

 • Are shelf-stable and portionable